Welcome to the website for UK Parliament’s Heritage Collections.

 We hold over 26,000 objects ranging from the medieval period to the 21st century, which help to tell the story of Parliament.

-New artworks and exhibition to mark the Lying-in-State of Queen Elizabeth II
+A Historic Farewell: Art as Witness to the Lying-in-State of Queen Elizabeth II

 A new memorial sculpture for Queen Elizabeth II has been installed at Parliament.
 View the new sculpture ‘May Flights of Angels Sing thee to thy Rest’ by sculptor Eleanor Crook.